qunosteve/digest/the-ape-society-digest/community-projects/amphitheatre/expeditions-cross-project-collabs.md

 This Expedition overview contains more detail than the following references, but brief mentions on Expeditions and Mythical gear can be found in the [Bounty Structure](sponsorship-structure.md#discovering-legendary-gear) and [Original Proposal.](original-proposal.md#explorers)

-We're still early in our planning process.
+We're still early in the ideation phase.
 Details on this page concerning Expeditions are subject to change.

-\